jupyter/jupyter/docs/source/install.rst

 Installing kernels (optional)
 -----------------------------

-Installing the Jupyter Notebook as described above will also install the `IPython kernel <https://ipython.readthedocs.org/en/latest/>`_ which allows working on notebooks using the Python programming language.
+Installing the Jupyter Notebook as described above will also install the `IPython <https://ipython.readthedocs.org/en/latest/>`_ :term:`kernel` which allows working on notebooks using the Python programming language.

 To run notebooks in languages other than Python, you will need to install additional kernels.
 For more information, see the full `list of available kernels